Virtual-Coffee/VC-Community-Docs/lunch-and-learns/process-docs.md

    Go back to Step 1.
 Iterate these steps until a time slot is agreed upon.

 4. The LC adds the Lunch & Learn event to the Virtual Coffee Google calendar and invites the Moderator, the Host, and the Speaker to that event.
-5. The Host adds the Lunch & Learn event on [meetingplace.io](https://meetingplace.io/virtual-coffee/events).

 ### Populating the New Lunch & Learn Issue